openharmony/docs/en/application-dev/napi/use-jsvm-about-class.md

-# Managing Classes Using JSVM-API
+# Working with Classes Using JSVM-API

 ## Introduction